 We’re developing a prediction tool that will calculate a woman’s individual risk of diabetes based on factors such as ethnicity, age, weight, and blood sugar levels in pregnancy.
-We’re hoping to complete it in the next two years and, with the help of Diabetes Canada, we are expecting to offer it across Canada.
+We’re hoping to complete it in the next two years and, with the support we received from Diabetes Canada, we are expecting to offer it across Canada.

 What is your ultimate goal in terms of your diabetes research?

-To find more effective ways of helping people prevent diabetes through healthier lives rather than just giving them pills once they get the disease.
+My goal is to find more effective ways of helping people and communities prevent diabetes through healthier lives rather than just giving them pills once they get the disease.

 The last word